AlheliMi/homeworkunit1/README.md

 - The Search Engine Optimization hyperlink did´t redirect, it was correctly redirect now
 ![search.engine.optimization](homework_screenshots/search.engine.optimization.jpg)

-- The colours and layot are designe propperly
+- The colours and layot are designed propperly
 ![footer layout](homework_screenshots/footer.jpg)

 - In the Html code, it was found some semantic issues, wich were commented in the code with the resolution